Overview of fractional calculus and its computer implementation in Wolfram Mathematica

-The formula \eqref{LF} with products of gamma functions includes gammas with variable of integration $s$ which has coefficients $+1$ or $-1$ or $-\frac{g}{r}$.
-Definition of Meijer G-function does not include coefficients not equal to $+1$ or $-1$ but after some special transformations above Mellin-Barnes integral can be re-written as Meijer G-function.
+The formula \eqref{LF} with products of Gamma functions includes gammas with variable of integration $s$ which has coefficients $+1$ or $-1$ or $-\frac{g}{r}$.
+Definition of Meijer $G$-function does not include coefficients not equal to $+1$ or $-1$ but after some special transformations above Mellin-Barnes integral can be re-written as Meijer $G$-function.

-Let consider the Mellin-Barnes integral from the formula \eqref{LF}, which we denote as $MB$:
+Let consider the Mellin-Barnes integral from formula \eqref{LF}, which we denote as $MB$:

 Suppose that $\frac{g}{r}$ is the rational value with positive integers $g$ and $r$ (that do not have common factors).
 Making change of variable $s= r\zeta$ we obtain